honeybadger-io/honeybadger-ruby/README.md

 The fingerprint can be any Ruby object that responds to #to_s, and will be sent to Honeybadger as a SHA1 hash.

-*Please note that to make use of this option, you must have **strict** grouping disabled on your project settings page.*

 ## Tracking deploys